ReDI-School/nrw-html-and-css/lesson11/index.md

 ## 4. CSS Max-Width

-- What is the differnce between max-width and width?
+- What is the difference between max-width and width?

 ETA: 15mins